Ross0121/Tracker-implementation/README.md

 to get the position of the tank faster instead of mean squared error.

 + to improve processing time we also reduced the no.of features to track the centroids faster, in the feature based approach where occlusion was a problem.

+# Note that there is an implemented example of seeker in Data folder